| Overview: Apart from verbal-language communication, there is another important

 his or her own taste of life and philosophy.
 However, different

+cultures have different interpretations of these artifacts.
 One of the most influential artifacts a person possesses is

 one’s wardrobe.
 Research in psychology and communication supports